Guidelines and Policies for Potential Paper or Poster Presenters/Speakers

-Do not submit an abstract on behalf of someone else.
+Do not submit an abstract on behalf of someone else or with someone else’s email address.
 This ensures that the submission record is correct and the presenter receives important conference communications from the beginning of the process.

-Please ensure that the person who will be making the presentation at the conference or speaking on the recording (hereinafter referred to as “you”) is listed as the “Presenting Author,” even if that person is not, e.g., the lead writer or researcher of the paper or project.
+Please ensure that the person who will be making the presentation at the conference (hereinafter referred to as “you”) is listed as the “Presenting Author,” even if that person is not, e.g., the lead writer or researcher of the paper or project.

 Number of Submissions

-Participation as a session chair, a session co-chair, or a presenting author of a paper or poster is limited to one session per person, whether in-person or recorded.
+Participation as a session chair, a session co-chair, a presenting author of a paper or poster, or speaker or other participant of any kind is limited to one session per person.